OliverCulleyDeLange/grvmkr/README.md

 - ❌ ~~Undo and Redo~~: Seems unnecessary for such a simple app.

 ### Coming soon (maybe)
-- Saving your work and re-opening it:
-  - This seems pretty useful to me, say you want to edit something in the future.
 - Saving progress automatically so you don't lose everything if you refresh the page
 - Better layout for longer patterns
   - Currently anything over a 2 bar phrase is pretty impossible to work with / print.
 Bars should ideally wrap nicely like test does.